amokatocaloca/Data_Engineering/README.md

 ## Additional Notes

 - The pipeline fetches weather data every 180 seconds
-- Ensure your Tomorrow.io API key is set correctly in the `api_url` variable within `main.py`
 - Logs from the Docker containers provide details on the fetching, processing, and writing operations